mapfumo/microbit-rust-oled/README.md

 - **Growing ecosystem** - mature HAL crates for most microcontrollers
 - **Performance** - same speed as C/C++, but safer

-The micro:bit has excellent Rust support through the `microbit-v2` crate, making it an ideal platform for learning embedded Rust.
+The micro:bit has excellent Rust support through the `microbit-v2` crate, making it an ideal platform for learning embedded Rust before moving to STM32, ESP32, or industrial-grade microcontrollers.

 ### Expansion Boards